Jiaaqiliu/VIPER-R1/README.md

 Automated discovery of physical laws from observational data is a grand challenge in AI.
 Current methods, relying on symbolic regression or LLMs, are limited to uni-modal data and overlook the rich, visual phenomenological representations of motion that are indispensable to physicists.
 This "sensory deprivation" severely weakens their ability to interpret the inherent spatio-temporal patterns within dynamic phenomena.

-To address this gap, we propose the VLM-based **Physics Reasoning and Inductive Synthesis Model (PRISM-R1)**, a multimodal framework that discovers fundamental symbolic formulas by methodically integrating visual perception, trajectory data, and symbolic reasoning through a process of inductive synthesis.
+To address this gap, we propose the VLM-based **Physics Reasoning and Inductive Synthesis Model (VIPER-R1)**, a multimodal framework that discovers fundamental symbolic formulas by methodically integrating visual perception, trajectory data, and symbolic reasoning through a process of inductive synthesis.

 The model is trained via a curriculum of Motion Structure Induction (MSI), using supervised fine-tuning to interpret kinematic phase portraits and construct hypotheses guided by a Causal Chain of Thought (C-CoT), followed by Reward-Guided Symbolic Calibration (RGSC) to purify the formula's structure with reinforcement learning.
-During inference, the trained PRISM acts as an agent: it first posits a high-confidence symbolic ansatz, then proactively invokes an external symbolic regression tool to perform Symbolic Residual Realignment (SR²).
+During inference, the trained VIPER acts as an agent: it first posits a high-confidence symbolic ansatz, then proactively invokes an external symbolic regression tool to perform Symbolic Residual Realignment (SR²).
 This final step, analogous to a physicist's perturbation analysis, reconciles the theoretical model with empirical data.

 To support this research, we introduce PhysSymbol, a new 5,000-instance multimodal corpus.
-Experiments show that PRISM-R1 consistently outperforms state-of-the-art VLM baselines in accuracy and interpretability, enabling more precise discovery of physical laws.
+Experiments show that VIPER-R1 consistently outperforms state-of-the-art VLM baselines in accuracy and interpretability, enabling more precise discovery of physical laws.

 ## 👥 Authors